OurCodeBase/gen3-express/docs/index.md

     - icon: ⚔
       title: Cross Platform
       details: You can use this tool on any platform like Linux, MacOS, Windows (WSL) and also on Android (Termux).
-    - icon: 🥙
-      title: NPX Usable
-      details: You don't neet to install a separate tool to generate express apps.
-You can just simply use npx to fetch files and dependencies temporarily.
 ---